 So, you see that demand of 4% or 5% reservation for Divyang people has no basis.
 Certainly not substantiated by the census.
 But what I am going to show today is even deeper and wider.
 For that, we need to first see the census data of differently abled people –

 Above table based on the census report of the differently-abled population, tells you the number of people in a particular category.
-In all categories, ,you find that the number of males are more than that of females.
-When we considerthe age-group wise number of disabled people, we see that in some categories in more than 60 years age group, the number is more for women.
+In all categories, you find that the number of males is more than that of females.
+When we consider the age-group wise number of disabled people, we see that in some categories in more than 60 years age group, the number is more for women.
 This may simply because of the fact women live longer than men.
-However, if we consider any disability, a number of males is always higher.
+However, if we consider any disability, the number of males is always higher.

 Acts and Policies for Divyang People